 If a provincial election were held today, which one of the following parties' candidate would you, yourself, be most likely to support?

-Base: All respondents (n=1,529) | Note: 2% say they would not vote If a provincial election were held today, which one of the following parties' candidate would you, yourself, be most likely to support?
-Decided Vote
+If a provincial election were held today, which one of the following parties' candidate would you, yourself, be most likely to support?